zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Logged-in owner did not specify the delivery id.
+Logged-in owner did not specify the delivery id or delivery status.
     * 1a1.
 DMS informs the logged-in owner of the missing field.

       Use case ends.

 * 1b.
 Logged-in owner specified a delivery id that does not exist.
     * 1b1.
-DMS informs the logged-in owner of invalid delivery id being entered.
+DMS informs the logged-in owner of an invalid delivery id being entered.

       Use case ends.

 * 1c.
-DMS detects that the specified delivery id is already marked as completed/pending.
+Logged-in owner specified an invalid delivery status.
     * 1c1.
-DMS informs the logged-in owner that the delivery is already marked as completed/pending.
+DMS informs the logged-in owner of an invalid delivery status being entered.

-      Use case ends
+      Use case ends.

 ---